angminsheng/p5-play-introduction/README.md

   );
 }
 ```
-Now our Player class will look something like this
+And our Player class will like this:

 ```js
 class Player {